ABOUT Q-ART OPEN CRITS

 Q-Art Open crits are typically 3 hours long and give around 5 artists 25 minutes each to present work.
 Q-Art Crits are free to participants to attend but we welcome donations on the door to support our running costs.

-If you work at an art school, museum, gallery or other art space and would like to host one of our Open Crits, please visit our workshops page to find out more.
-In this section you can also find out more about the other types of crits we run as well as information on our Introduction to the crit and talking about art workshops.
+If you work at an art school, museum, gallery or other art space and would like to host one of our Open Crits, please vget in touch with [email protected]

 We have carried out research into best practices in the crit in our book and video Art Crits: 20 Questions.
 Here we interviewed art staff and industry professionals about different types of crit, common barriers people can face to talking about art, and asked them for tips to help people participate more confidently.
 Take a look at one of these resources to help you gain the most out of the experience.